MassTransit/MassTransit/docs/README.md

 footer: Apache 2.0 Licensed | Copyright © 2007-2022 Chris Patterson
 ---

-MassTransit is a free, open-source distributed application framework for .NET.
+MassTransit is an open-source distributed application framework for .NET.
 MassTransit makes it easy to create applications and services that leverage message-based, loosely-coupled asynchronous communication for higher availability, reliability, and scalability.

-MassTransit works with several well supported message transports and provides an [extensive set of developer-friendly features](usage/transports/) to build durable asynchronous services.
+MassTransit works with several well-supported message transports and provides an [extensive set of developer-friendly features](usage/transports) to build durable asynchronous services.